matmech/matmech/README.md

 - whats about [abundance 360 ](https://www.abundance360.com/summit) - am i food or power? - see ya at the [watch Party](https://www.meetup.com/singularity-chapter-munich/events/292234951/) - seesms to be another money laundry for me
 - GitHub Codespaces
 - GitHub Actions
+- Again Searching for a good Fitting personal browser aside from firefox